hisarciklilar/fun_fact_stats/README.md

 - The social media symbols used are from [Font Awesome](https://fontawesome.com/).

+### Font Color

+- I used the [Color Contrast Analyzer](https://dequeuniversity.com/rules/axe/4.9/color-contrast) to find the right replacement for the colors that failed the contrast test during Lighthouse checks.

 ### Hidden images

 - The idea of using hidden images to be able to use alt text is taken from Oliver Hall's explanation on Content Forest: [Question: How to add alt text for a background image in HTML/CSS?](https://contentforest.com/faq/how-to-add-alt-text-for-background-image).
 I used the example code provided there.
 [Accessed on 12 September 2024]